March 12, 2026 (1mo ago)

 )

 Once traces start flowing, the Temps dashboard gives you a unified view of every request across all instrumented services.
-The average time to identify a performance regression drops from hours to minutes when teams have trace visualization available (Google DORA, 2024).
+According to Google DORA, the average time to identify a performance regression drops from hours to minutes when teams have trace visualization available.

 Click any trace and you see the full span tree rendered as a waterfall.
 Each bar represents a span — its width shows duration, its color indicates the service, and expanding it reveals attributes like HTTP status codes, database query text, and custom metadata.